dendibakh/perf-book/chapters/10-Optimizing-Computations/10-3 Vectorization.md

 ...
 ```

+Unfortunately this flag involves subtle and potentially dangerous behavior changes, including for Not-a-Number, signed zero, infinity and subnormals.
+Because third-party code may not be ready for these effects, this flag should not be enabled across large sections of code without careful validation of the results, including for edge cases.

 Let's look at another typical situation when a compiler may need support from a developer to perform vectorization.
 When compilers cannot prove that a loop operates on arrays with non-overlapping memory regions, they usually choose to be on the safe side.
 Let's revisit the example from [@lst:optReport] provided in [@sec:compilerOptReports].
 When the compiler tries to vectorize the code presented in [@lst:OverlappingMemRefions], it generally cannot do this because the memory regions of arrays `a`, `b`, and `c` can overlap.

 Listing: a.c